Skip to content

 Table Name = string

-• Truncate and insert: If the specified table name already exists, all rows within the table will be removed and new rows will be inserted per the next run of this pipeline.
+• Truncate and Insert: If the specified table name already exists, all rows within the table will be removed and new rows will be inserted per the next run of this pipeline.

 • Yes: Staged files will be destroyed after data is loaded.
+This is the default setting.

 • No: Staged files are retained in the staging area after data is loaded.